Siesco-Template/Template-Front-New/README.md

 import 'react-lazy-load-image-component/src/effects/blur.css';

 const MyImage = ({ image }) => (
     <LazyLoadImage
         alt={image.alt}
         effect="blur"
         wrapperProps={{
             // If you need to, you can tweak the effect transition using the wrapper style.
-        style: {transitionDelay: "1s"},
+            style: { transitionDelay: '1s' },
         }}
+        src={image.src}
-    src={image.src} />
+    />
 );
 ```

 The current available effects are:

-* `blur`: renders a blurred image based on `placeholderSrc` and transitions to a non-blurred one when the image specified in the src is loaded.
+- `blur`: renders a blurred image based on `placeholderSrc` and transitions to a non-blurred one when the image specified in the src is loaded.

 ![Screenshot of the blur effect](https://user-images.githubusercontent.com/3616980/37790728-9f95529a-2e07-11e8-8ac3-5066c065e0af.gif)

-* `black-and-white`: renders a black and white image based on `placeholderSrc` and transitions to a colorful image when the image specified in the src is loaded.
+- `black-and-white`: renders a black and white image based on `placeholderSrc` and transitions to a colorful image when the image specified in the src is loaded.

 ![Screenshot of the black-and-white effect](https://user-images.githubusercontent.com/3616980/37790682-864e58d6-2e07-11e8-8984-ad5d7b056d9f.gif)

-* `opacity`: renders a blank space and transitions to full opacity when the image is loaded.
+- `opacity`: renders a blank space and transitions to full opacity when the image is loaded.

 ![Screenshot of the opacity effect](https://user-images.githubusercontent.com/3616980/37790755-b48a704a-2e07-11e8-91c3-fcd43a91e7b1.gif)